| These

 domestic economy.
 There is no reason that these domestic

-economies can not function as replacement economies
+economies cannot function as replacement economies

 as Jacobs explains them.
 The majority of cooperative